Mentally Healthy Schools

 How is this service funded?

-Coordinated and finances by The Royal Foundation, 'Mentally Healthy Schools' has been developed by the youth-focused charity partners of Heads Together; the Anna Freud National Centre for Children and Families, Place2Be and Younf Minds.
+Coordinated and financed by The Royal Foundation, 'Mentally Healthy Schools' has been developed by the youth-focused charity partners of Heads Together; the Anna Freud National Centre for Children and Families (AFNCCF), Place2Be and Young Minds.

 Confidentiality and impartiality: